 During the implementation of an estate plan, the personal representative must pay the debts of the decedent.
 In some cases, these debts may come in the form of a judgment in a civil lawsuit.
-If the defendant in the lawsuit is your loved one who has recently passed away, the personal representative must step in and continue with the case.
+If the estate is a defendant in a lawsuit belonging to your loved one who has recently passed away, the personal representative must step in and continue with the case.

 Tips for Navigating the Process

 If you are the personal representative of an estate that is party to a lawsuit, you may feel overwhelmed at the duties that lay before you.
-Following is an overview of what you can expect, in addition to some helpful tips:
+Following is an overview of what you can expect if the estate is a defendant, in addition to some helpful tips:

-- After the passing of your loved one, his estate is now the defendant in the cause of action.
+- After the passing of your loved one, his estate is a defendant in the cause of action.
 There is generally no requirement to file a notice since the defendant is not the party that is at risk of losing out if the lawsuit is automatically dismissed.

 - As the personal representative of the estate, it is your job to handle the lawsuit.
 Your actions during these proceedings must be in the best interests of the estate.